Deadly fires break out at overcrowded Greek migrant camp | DW | 29.09.2019

 Read more: Greece: Unaccompanied minors face dire conditions

-Tension has surged on the Greek islands as the number of migrants arriving from Turkey has risen sharply since last year.
+Tension has recently surged on the Greek islands, with the number of migrants arriving from Turkey rising sharply since last year.

-The aid agency Doctors without Borders warned that Lesbos was "reaching breaking point," saying that some 500 new people were entering the island every week, overstretching healthcare and other services laid on for the migrants, while leading some to resort to violence.
+The aid agency Doctors Without Borders warned that Lesbos was "reaching breaking point," saying that some 500 new people were entering the island every week, overstretching health care and other migrant services, while leading some to resort to violence.

 There has also been an increase in far-right attacks on migrants in Lesbos.